netdata/netdata/docs/configure/spaces-war-rooms.md

 You already have at least one Space in your Netdata Cloud account.

 To create a new Space, click the **+** icon, enter its name, and click **Save**.
-Netdata Cloud distinguishes between Spaces with an appreviated version of each's name, and you can click on any of the icons to switch between them.
+Netdata Cloud distinguishes between Spaces with abbreviated versions of their name.
+Click on any of the icons to switch between them.

 ![Spaces navigation in Netdata Cloud](https://user-images.githubusercontent.com/1153921/92177439-5b22d000-edf5-11ea-9323-383347f21c8d.png)